The Forgotten Bride: As a tale type

 In the second revision of the international Aarne-Thompson-Uther Index (henceforth, ATU), published in 1961 when the index was still called Aarne-Thompson Index (henceforth, AaTh), Stith Thompson catalogued tale type AaTh 313 as "The Girl as Helper in the Hero's Flight", which he decomposed in six parts (I, II, III, IV, V and VI).
 Parts IV to VI refer to the "Forgotten Fiancée" sequence, which follows the "Magic Flight".
 Thompson also reserved the latter three portions as part of subtype AaTh 313C, "The Forgotten Fiancée".
 However, German folklorist Hans-Jörg Uther, in his revision of the index, published in 2004, subsumed the sequence and the subtypes back into the more general type, creating new type ATU 313, "The Magic Flight".

 The East Slavic Folktale Classification (СУС) classifies it as «Забытая невеста». (СУС 313 С).

 Notable examples

 Sigrid Schmidt recorded a variant in Namibia.
 A young man falls in love with a daughter of a cannibal named Seven Heads.
 Seven Heads gives him tricky jobs to do, but the daughter helps him out, and eventually helps him to escape.
 When he comes home he forgets the girl and plans to marry another one.
 But Seven Head's daughter eventually manages to make him to remember.
 Sigrid Schmidt wrote that some Namibian peoples immigrated to the country from South Africa, where they lived in contact with Boers and most probably picked a substantial amount of tales from them.

+Ballads

+This motif is found in the Scandinavian ballad, "Harra Pætur og Elinborg" (CCF 158, TSB D 72), where the heroine, having waited eight years, sets out and finds Paetur who magically made to forget.

+A similar plot is found in the Child ballad Young Beichan, without the enchantment, but Francis Child hypothesized at the time that the episode had been dropped, because the hero returns to the old bride with the promptness of a broken enchantment.